1981 Grand Prix (tennis): Points system

-The tournaments listed above were divided into twelve point categories.
+The tournaments were divided into twelve point categories.
 The highest points were allocated to the Grand Slam tournaments; French Open, the Wimbledon Championships, the US Open and the Australian Open.
 Points were allocated based on these categories and the finishing position of a player in a tournament.
 The points table is based on a 32 player draw.
-No points were awarded to first-round losers and advancements by default were equal to winning a round.
+Except for the Grand Slam events, the points shown here are based on 32 draw tournaments.
+For tournaments with prize money of $175,000 or more, the Grand Prix points shall be increased by one category for each additional 16 places in the draw up to a maximum increase of two additional categories.
+The maximum increase for Regular Series tournaments shall be one category.

 The points allocation, with doubles points listed in brackets, is as follows: